K’AVSHIRI

 alliance, union, coming together

-Former British wine critic and winner of the inaugural Vinventions Innovation Award, Robert Joseph, and leading Georgian winemaker Vladimer Kublashvili came together to create K’AVSHIRI.
+That’s what former British wine critic and winner of the inaugural Vinventions Innovation Award, Robert Joseph, and leading Georgian winemaker Vladimer Kublashvili set out to create when they came together to create K’AVSHIRI.

-A coming together of ancient and modern winemaking, and grapes grown in a variety of soils and microclimates in Kakheti and Imereti
+A coming together of ancient and modern winemaking, and often rare local grapes, grown in a variety of soils and microclimates in Georgia.

-The fruit of nearly five years of planning and experimentation
+The fruit of nearly five years of imagination, planning and experimentation.

 About the wines